Mohan6040/FOODIE_DELIVERY_MERN-STACK/README.md

      ```
    - Wait for the installation to complete.
 You should see a `node_modules` folder in the sidebar after installation.

-2. **Run Admin Panel Server**:
+2. **Run Admin Server**:
-   - In the integrated terminal, type the following command to start the admin panel server:
+   - In the integrated terminal, type the following command to start the admin server:
      ```bash
      npm start
      ```
-   - Your admin panel will be accessible at `http://localhost:5173`.
+   - Your admin section will be accessible at `http://localhost:5173`.

 ## MongoDB Atlas & Compass Setup
 Follow these steps to set up MongoDB Atlas and MongoDB Compass for database management.